iKarTehFox/web-clock-docs/docs/displayoptions.md

 | --- | --- |
 | ![A screenshop of the page with Light theme enabled.](/assets/images/docs-Features/displayoptions/menutheme-light.png) | ![A screenshop of the page with Dark theme enabled.](/assets/images/docs-Features/displayoptions/menutheme-dark.png) |

 Here's how the `data-bs-theme` attribute gets modified.
-To avoid breaking everything, it gets applied on a per-container basis:
+To avoid breaking everything, it gets applied on a per-element container basis:

 ```ts
 // Menu theme listener